- 563 views

 This stunning, once-in-a-lifetime 61 km endurance trek is not for the faint of heart.
 However, Kangaroo Wilderness Trail offers one of the best views of landscapes, the ocean, wildlife and other stunning nature views in south-west Flinders Chase National Park.
 It is a popular attraction for marathoners.

 There are lots of activities and things to do in Flinders Chase National Park.
 Sightseeing, nature walks and trips round geological monuments are just a few of the things to do here.
-The stunning scenery, collection of endangered wildlife and of course the ocean make Flinders Chase a top tourist attraction in Australia.
+The stunning scenery, collection of endangered wildlife and of course the ocean make Flinders Chase a top tourist attraction to visit in a tour to Australia.
 If you ever happen to be in Southern Australia, don't hesitate to stop over.
 There are secrets and destinations just waiting for you to explore.

 Also, check out our trips and holidays available on Kangaroo Island.